application-dev-tsb/notes-spring/spring-cloud-dataflow/README.md

 - [Skipper](https://github.com/zalando/skipper): routing resources, SPDF leverages this to perform upgrades and rollbacks

 ## SCDF Deployment Steps
+Deploying SCDF the hard way.
+Nothing comes easy, I would recommend this for newbies to give them a better understanding of the nuts and bolts needed for setting up the SCDF cluster
 - [ ] Deploy message broker
 - [ ] Deploy database
 - [ ] Deploy Redis